arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 ### Flavors of SQL

 --{{0}}--
-Believe it or not, SQL is technically not just one thing -- there are a variety of different implementations.
+SQL is technically not just one thing -- there are a variety of different implementations.
 Although all SQL implementations have a similar structure, and the same basic syntax, each different SQL database product often has its own minor variations in dialect.

 --{{0}}--
 Colloquially people often refer to the different SQL dialects as different "flavors" of SQL.